 Not long before I realised I had little choice but to listen to my body and medically retire, I was asked to speak at a Women of Influence networking breakfast on the Gold Coast, Queensland.

-A few months prior I had been awarded “Leader of the Year” by the Bank where I was working and my speaking invitation was on the back of that award.
+A few months prior I had been awarded “Leader of the Year” by the Bank where I was working and my speaking invitation was on the back of this award.

 My career was at an all time high.
-I have often reflected that in some regards it was terrible timing having to say goodbye to it all but I was leaving with so many wonderful memories.
+I have often reflected, in some regards it was terrible timing having to say goodbye to it all but I was leaving with so many wonderful memories.
 Maybe there was no better time to walk away.

 I have learned so many lessons in regards to Leadership and there will always be so much more to learn.